WWWQ: Warm 100 (WRMM/WARM-FM)

 In 1983, after WSB-FM also changed to Soft AC, WLTA increased its tempo and opened up its announcers' personalities, and would change call letters to WRMM and rebrand as "Warm 100."
 By 1985, with digital-tuning radios taking over from analog dials, the station began calling itself "Warm 99," since modern radios would show the dial position as 99.7 MHz.
 That did not sit well with WSB-FM's parent company, Cox Radio, who would sue, claiming "copyright infringement."
 In a landmark case, Cox v.
 Susquehanna Broadcasting, the judge was handed a digital radio and asked to tune to 100.0 MHz.
 There was no signal, because it was between channels.
 To find the nearest station, he pressed the "scan" button, and it stopped on WKHX-FM at 101.5 MHz.
 Next, he entered 99.0 MHz, which again is between channels and so contained no signal.
 Scanning from there, the radio hit 99.7.

 In his precedent-setting decision, the federal district judge stated that on a radio dial "a radio station's frequency is its address" and one cannot copyright an address.
 He ruled in favor of Warm 99.
-A short time later, WSB-FM became known as "B98.5."
+A short time later, WSB-FM became known as "B98.5".
 WRMM would adjust its call letters slightly around this time, switching to WARM-FM.

 Power 99 (WARM-FM/WAPW)

-At 3 p.m. on March 5, 1986, WARM-FM went head-to-head with dominant local Top 40 station WZGC, and flipped to the format as "Power 99.7."
+At 3 p.m. on March 5, 1986, WARM-FM went head-to-head with dominant local contemporary hit radio station WZGC, and flipped to the format as "Power 99.7".
 The new format launched with "The Power of Love" by Huey Lewis & the News.
 Z-93 eventually lost its lead, and shifted to a more rhythmic contemporary format as "Hot New Z-93" before flipping to classic rock in January 1989.
 WARM-FM changed its call letters to WAPW on February 10, 1988, and would rebrand as the more familiar "Power 99."

 By the early 1990s, "Power 99" was considered to be one of the dominant Top 40 stations in the Southeast.
 However, declining ratings, as well as the success of Nirvana at the end of 1991 and the subsequent rise of "alternative" music, gave station management pause.
 In early September 1992, Susquehanna brought in Will Pendarvis to host an all-alternative program on weeknights called "Power 99 On the Edge".
 After receiving a solid amount of positive feedback, the station decided to make the full switch.